replay42/JodelPHP/README.md

 - Thanks to rmccue for his "Requests" PHP Library https://github.com/rmccue/Requests/
 - Thanks a lot to jafrewa for his Python-Code.
 Visit him https://github.com/jafrewa/JodelPy/

+### Note
+  - You can only downvote posts if you've earned some karma already
+  - The value of $city is shown to other jodel-users as entered here.
+So if you make a mistake, others will see that